himakio/studies/README.md

 * **Portfolio Page**

-> Your complete portfolio appears here as you a
+> Your complete portfolio appears here as you add/delete stocks